loveencounterflow/guy-test/README.md

 * **[+]** use 'task' as a better synonym for the ubiquitous 'test'
 * **[+]** restructure use of `t2` in tests to run inside of named functions
 * **[+]** can tasks be nested?
 Does it make sense to have one task call one or more other tasks?
+* **[+]** implement configuration to enable distinguishing positive and negative zero, key ordering in objects, sets and maps (call it 'strict' mode when all of the above are enabled)